oshied/directord/docs/components.md

 from across the cluster.
 This provides the ability to store multiple items and intelligently parse/blueprint data based on node memberships.

+> The `QUERY` will spawn a new async `ARG` task which will store the returned values across the orchestration targets.

 ### Contributed Components

 The following section covers all of the contributed components Directord ships with.